Area 51 Festival Alienstock Is Coming Back for More Because the Storm Rages On

 Related Stories

 It all began when college student Matty Roberts posted a massively viral Facebook event encouraging Area 51 conspiracy theorists and meme makers alike.
-The plan was to “Storm Area 51,” because “They Can’t Stop All of Us,” and spend a September weekend in Rachel, roughly 27 miles north of the U.S. military base that has long been considered a mecca for extra-terrestrial believers, as people have reported evidence of alien life at the site.
+The plan was to “Storm Area 51,” because “They Can’t Stop All of Us,” and spend a September weekend in Rachel, roughly 27 miles north of the U.S. military base that has long been considered a mecca for extra-terrestrial believers.
 The Facebook event had millions of people interested, and Roberts decided to follow through (at first), partnering with West to make this dream come true.

 “The locals are not on board, nobody asked us, and we don’t appreciate anyone threatening to take over our town,” Joerg Arnu, a property owner in Rachel since 2003 who runs the town website, told TIME last summer prior to the event.
 “I’ll do anything in my power to prevent this.”